Fitting Guides and Advice

 How you adjust your breasts into your bra is just as important as wearing the correct bra size and style.
-Please take a look at this brief video describing the SCOOP and SWOOP TECHNIQUE for achieve the proper bra fit:
+Please take a look at these brief videos from our partner Curvy Kate describing the tips and techniques for achieve the proper bra fit:

 Here is a checklist of what to look for: